awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

     plv8_version  | pg_catalog | plv8
    ```

-### Logical replication for PostgreSQL on Amazon RDS<a name="PostgreSQL.Concepts.General.FeatureSupport.LogicalReplication"></a>
+### Logical replication for RDS for PostgreSQL<a name="PostgreSQL.Concepts.General.FeatureSupport.LogicalReplication"></a>

-Beginning with PostgreSQL version 10\.4, RDS supports the publication and subscription SQL Syntax for PostgreSQL 10 Logical Replication\.
+Starting with version 10\.4, RDS for PostgreSQL supports the publication and subscription SQL syntax for PostgreSQL 10 Logical Replication\.

-**To enable logical replication for an Amazon RDS for PostgreSQL DB instance**
+**To enable logical replication for an RDS for PostgreSQL DB instance**

 1. The AWS user account requires the **rds\_superuser** role to perform logical replication for the PostgreSQL database on Amazon RDS\.